 Do not erect more than 1.0m of masonry work, at a time.
 For 10cm. and 15cm thick masonry walls, provide R.C.C. band at every 1.0m height.
 This will reduce the settlement of masonry & cracking at the top level, at the junction of beam & masonry.

 Treat masonry & floor beam junction with the help of Khadi Maal’, (packing of 20mm (3/4″) metal tightly with rich cement mortar on the junction of R.C.C. beam, column, and masonry), and chicken mesh because here, the formation of a crack is definite as the coefficient of expansion of two materials is different.
 Khadi-Maal & chicken mesh reduces the chances of cracks developing.

-Do not plaster the concrete block masonry up to 60 days, as the shrinkage of the block masonry wall normally continues up to 60 days.
-If full shrinkage period is given to the masonry & then plaster is carried out, chances of cracks due to shrinkage .of masonry get minimized.
+Do not plaster the concrete block masonry for up to 60 days, as the shrinkage of the block masonry wall normally continues up to 60 days.
+If a full shrinkage period is given to the masonry & then plaster is carried out, chances of cracks due to shrinkage .of masonry get minimized.